Cheshire and Wirral Partnership NHS Foundation Trust

 Cheshire and Wirral Partnership NHS Foundation Trust (CWP) provides mental health services, learning disability services and substance misuse services across Cheshire and Wirral, England.
 Additionally it provides various specialist services in Liverpool, Bolton, Warrington, Halton and Trafford, and community health services in Western Cheshire.

 CWP has around 14,700 foundation trust members.
 It employs more than 4,500 staff across 73 sites and serves a population of over a million people.

 History

 The Trust was established in 2002 as the Cheshire and Wirral Partnership NHS Trust.
 They achieved NHS foundation trust status in July 2007.

 In July 2013 the trust selected Ryhurst Ltd as preferred bidder for a comprehensive range of Facilities Management services in a partnership which will last for an initial 15-year period, with an option to extend for a further five years.

 Facilities

-The trust runs a Health and Education Assessment Unit at Adcote House where Pets as Therapy are involved.
-It runs three general practices in Cheshire: Old Hall Surgery in Ellesmere Port, Westminster Surgery and Willaston Surgery, taken over as the practices could not recruit new partners.
+The trust runs a Health and Education Assessment Unit at Adcote House, involving animal-assisted therapy; three general practices in Cheshire (Old Hall Surgery and Westminster Surgery in Ellesmere Port, and Willaston Surgery in Willaston) which were taken over as the practices could not recruit new partners; and Springview Hospital, an acute psychiatric hospital with five wards (including a psychiatric intensive-care unit) in Clatterbridge Health Park.